Skip to main content

 This is the number one thing before putting any pillars in to a relationship that you want to last, near to home or far away.

-You need to be able to find a secure center within yourself- for when times are good and when they are hard.
-Whether it is for a general anxiety turmoil in your head or for surrounding reasons.
+You need to be able to find a secure center within yourself- for when times are good and when they are difficult.
 Neither can support the other if as soon as you hit a wall you as a partner are breaking apart.
 Trust in one-self is an important start.
-Trust towards each-other comes (for example) from following this list while near or far.

-2. Have OTHER PILLARS for an additional sense of security.
+2. Have YOUR OWN PILLARS for an additional sense of security.

-Realize that you can not control your partners family life, pattern or problems.
-You have to trust them and give them time to deal with their own personal milestones in their own way and pace.
-Yes, these "own pillars" are hard to find and build, especially if you are newly arrived in the country you are in, But that is where that sense of inner "oak" security is a very important thing.
+Realize that you are a new addition to someone elses life, you can not control your partners possible family problems that need time (and healing) to get resolved.
+Let them take their time, trust that it will one day be alright.
+Yes, these pillars of our own are hard to find and build, especially if you are newly arrived in the country you are in, But that is where that sense of inner "oak" security is a very important thing.

-3. FIND things in the new country that you can relate to and love, does not have to, and perhaps shouldn't always be what your partner loves (you are not the same person).
+3. FIND THINGS YOU LOVE in the new country, does not have to, and perhaps should not always be what your partner loves.
 If you intend to live a cross-cultural life find something that sustains your love for this foreign second home of yours.

 4. ACCEPT the Online life with family and friends for those everyday chats.